A Day in the Life Working in OT Teletherapy

 For instance, if I had some students with challenging needs, I could access this network of clinicians who could share their experiences and know how to help me provide high quality OT services.

-If you’re interested in working in OT teletherapy, you can visit www.presencelearning.com/clinicians/join/ for more information.
+If you’re interested in working in OT teletherapy, you can visit www.presencelearning.com/clinicians/join/ and My OT Spot’s article “Telehealth and Occupational Therapy: A New Frontier” for more information.